stanfieldr/ghetto-skype/README.md

 - Native notifications from Web Skype via Electron
 - Native Image Viewer can be used for previewing images
 - Start minimized when you start your computer
+- Ability to make calls
+- Run Skype through a proxy
 - Auto login through Microsoft Account

 ### Cons
-- Video/Voice not yet available
-- P2P file transfer doesn't work unless Skype client supports cloud storage
+- File Transfer doesn't work if your contacts use an older version of Skype

 ## Installing